 Lower Fort Garry is also the site where Treaty 1 was created and signed by the the Crown, the Anishinaabe, and the Muskegon Cree peoples in a historic event that is commemorated each year at the fort.

-Tours are available until the end of June on Saturdays and Sundays at 11:00 am, 1:00 pm and 3:00 pm.
-During the months of July and August, buildings are open to the public for self-guided tours, with costumed interpreters to share information along the way.
-Guided tours are also available but must be reserved ahead of time.
+Check the schedule of guided tours on their website.
+Normally, throughout June tours are available on Saturdays and Sundays at 11 am, 1 pm, and 3 pm.
+During July and August, buildings are open to the public for self-guided tours, with costumed interpreters to share information along the way.

 Lunch it at Half Moon Drive In